apisec-inc/releases/docs/index.md

 	- Release Notes: The release notes link added to the footer.
 	- Forgot password: Forgot password functionality added to the login page.

-!!! bug "Fixes"
+!!! success "Fixes"

 	- Header text added to the setting tabs.
 	- Filter applied for developers report omitting remediation's for non-critical categories.
 	- RBAC map view from the vulnerabilities detail page.
-	- Scan not found error fixed.
 	- Default scanner selection through advance section fixed.
 	- Stopped status on dashboard fix after canceling the scan.
 	- "My projects/All projects" selection is sticky.
 	- Update/Delete validation added to Azure & AWS storages.
 	- Tag added to SLA category in the scan window.
-	- Org edit error fix.
 	- Different screen size fix.
-	- Severity changes fix in the ABAC category.
 	- Activities tile aligned on the dashboard.

 ## APIsec - Jan 2018 - April 2021

 !!! example ""

-	+ Initial Release
+	+ Archived Releases